AlgoMaster Logo

 4.2 DoublyLinkedList Class

-This list manages access order, with the head representing most recently used and the tail representing least recently used.
+This class manages the ordering of cache entries.
+The head represents the most recently used position, and the tail represents the least recently used.

 4.3 LRUCache Class